c3g/genpipes_in_a_container/README.md

 ## Use Genpipes inside a Docker container
-Docker and fuse need to be installed on you system.
+Docker and fuse need to be installed on your system.

 ```
 # pull the latest docker image